 Underpinning all of this is the written word.

 The key point with education copywriting is to be very clear who you are writing for and what the objective of the exercise is.

 A bunch of prospective parents are likely to want to read about how you will care for the children and turn them into wonderful adults, the government official will want to understand your results and leadership, a business owner thinking about sponsoring the rebuild of your library will be far more interested in your community links and their return on investment.

 Editing Edge have worked on education copywriting projects that couldn’t be more diverse.
-From business award entries for a private business school in London and an international schools group, to a poster advertising a chain of nurseries, our job is to get to know how the organisation works by visiting, speaking to key staff and understanding its ethos and how pupils are looked after.
+From business award entries for a private business school in London and an international schools group, to authoring reports on the role of Multi-Academy Trusts, to a poster advertising a chain of nurseries, our job is to get to know how the organisation works by visiting, speaking to key staff and understanding its ethos and how pupils are looked after.
 We can then produce a plethora of material for all audiences.

 For one of our clients, the national childcare group Asquith Nurseries, we wrote website profiles for 81 nurseries across the country.
 We had to move away from the nursery managers’ terminology – fixed on “attaining Early Years criteria” and “regulatory compliance objectives” – towards copy that appealed to parents.
 They want reassurance that the nursery is safe and secure, that’s a given, but they respond more enthusiastically to colourful examples of how their child will spend their day.
 It was demanding but fun to write about the joys of baking biscuits, splodging paint, marching about the garden in wellies and snuggling down with books!

 Great copy for me to work with!!!
 Thank you profusely.